-“You don’t need an FAQ page.”
+“You shouldn’t have a FAQ page.”

-We’re here to tell you that it doesn’t, and here’s why: FAQ pages tend to become the dumping ground for sloppy content, lazy SEO, and poor customer insight.In our opinion, FAQ pages are where good content goes to die.
+We’re here to tell you that they aren’t, and here’s why: FAQ pages tend to become the dumping ground for sloppy content, lazy SEO, and poor customer insight.In our opinion, FAQ pages are where good content goes to die.
 Click To Tweet

-SEO gurus say FAQs are a magnet to search engines, and many customer service managers prefer sending prospects to an FAQ page than providing live interaction.
+SEO gurus say FAQs are a magnet to search engines, and many customer service managers prefer sending prospects to an FAQ page rather than providing a meaningful interaction.

 Despite all this, the FAQ page is almost always a really bad idea.
-In this article, you’ll learn why that’s the case and what to do about it.Your FAQ page could be killing business.
-Here’s why.
-Click To Tweet

 What’s Wrong with FAQ Pages?